Chapter 1 : The Last Funeral

 “Of course, Minister,” Harry agreed.

-It was a rare sunny day in London, and the walk to the cathedral was pleasant.
+It was a rare sunny day in London, and the walk to the chapel was pleasant.
 The sun was still low enough to keep the heat at bay, and the morning light lit everything up beautifully.
 Their destination was a lovely little church with a wide stained glass window on the eastern side that glowed perfectly.
 A Muggle woman at the door handed them both paper leaflets.
 The front showed a motionless black and white photograph of Colin holding a mug of hot chocolate, with his camera around his neck.
 Just the sight of it gave Ginny the chills.
 As usual, Harry selected seats at the back and sat down quietly.
 Colin’s parents sat at the front, alongside his brother Dennis.
 Many of the other attendees seemed to be Muggles, but there were some familiar faces.
 Professor McGonagall sat somberly on the far side of the church, and a dozen or so other Gryffindors were scattered around.
-These included Oliva Vesh and Rachel Sieger, Ginny’s year-mates.
+Of Ginny’s year-mates, she spotted only Olivia Vesh and Rachel Sieger, though surely the boys were there somewhere.

 Noticing her, Olivia smiled and waved.
 Ginny smiled back half-heartedly.
 Both Olivia and Rachel were shy, quiet types, and they had been each other’s constant companions throughout their years at Hogwarts.
 Ginny might have been included in their clique if her first year had been significantly less disastrous.
 As it was, she had scared them away pretty quickly.
 Olivia had long since forgiven this, but Rachel was the type to hold a grudge and, though she was never exactly rude, she had never been warm, either.
-They didn’t approach, and Ginny was glad of this.
+They didn’t approach, and Ginny was fine with that.

 After a few minutes, the service began.
 The Muggle minister gave no details at all about Colin’s life at Hogwarts, saying only that he had been accepted into a prestigious boarding school where he had done well.
 The situation of his death was described as “courageous resistance to a terrorist attack,” which, while true, seemed woefully lacking.